straithe/ReadingAndResourceLists/AWS_RoboMaker.md

 ### (BLOG) How to Get Started With AWS RoboMaker
 Akshay Kumar
 https://maker.pro/amazon-web-services/tutorial/how-to-get-started-with-aws-robomaker
-* Explains what RoboMaker is and its relationship to the Robot Operating System (ROS).
+* Explains what AWS RoboMaker is and its relationship to the Robot Operating System (ROS).
 * Demonstrates how to run a sample AWS RoboMaker application.

 ---